ravanscafi/unbookmark/README.md

 Run the following:

 ```
-git clone git@github.com:rscafi/unfavoritize.git
+git clone git@github.com:rscafi/unbookmark.git
-cd unfavoritize
+cd unbookmark
 npm install
 ```

-Then, on your Chrome's Extensions Page (with Developer Mode activated), click "Load Unpacked Extension" and then navigate to folder `unfavoritize/app` and chose it.
+Then, on your Chrome's Extensions Page (with Developer Mode activated), click "Load Unpacked Extension" and then navigate to folder `unbookmark/app` and chose it.

 ## Testing